Last updated in September 2014

 Afghanistan on the road to consolidation

-Immediately after the fall of the Taliban regime, the UN Talks on Afghanistan were hosted by the German government at its Petersberg guest house near Bonn in late November and early December 2001.
-The talks led to agreement, on 5 December, on the formation of an interim government and a road map for Afghanistan’s future development.
-In December 2002, Afghan representatives met again on the Petersberg (Petersberg II) with a view to incorporating the ideas of Afghan civil society more strongly in the vision for Afghanistan’s political future.
+Immediately after the fall of the Taliban regime, the UN Talks on Afghanistan were hosted by the German government at its Petersberg guest house near Bonn in late 2001.
+A year later, Afghan representatives met again on the Petersberg (Petersberg II), one of the aims being to incorporate the ideas of Afghan civil society more strongly in the vision for Afghanistan’s political future.

-At the Berlin Conference (31 March-1 April 2004), the international community reiterated its long-term commitment to Afghanistan.
+At the 2004 Berlin Conference, the international community reiterated its long-term commitment to Afghanistan.
 The final communiqué, the Berlin Declaration, sets out the vision for Afghanistan’s future.
 The international community made commitments totalling USD 8.2 billion for the period 2004-2006.

-At the London Conference on Afghanistan (31 January to 1 February 2006), initial funding commitments of USD 10.5 billion up to 2010 were made and the Afghanistan Compact was presented.
-This document serves as the basis for cooperation in both the political and development sectors in Afghanistan up to 2010.
+At the 2006 London Conference on Afghanistan, initial funding commitments of USD 10.5 billion up to 2010 were made and the Afghanistan Compact was presented.
+This document served as the basis for cooperation in both the political and development sectors in Afghanistan up to 2010.

-On 12 June 2008, another international conference on Afghanistan was held, this time in Paris.
+In June 2008, another international conference on Afghanistan was held, this time in Paris.
 At this conference, the Afghan National Development Strategy for the next five years was presented, complementing the Afghanistan Compact.
 To fund this, the international community pledged a total of some USD 20 billion.
-This means that the aggregate German contribution to civilian reconstruction for the period 2002 to December 2009 amounts to more than EUR 1.3 billion.
+This means that the aggregate German contribution to civilian reconstruction for the period 2002 to December 2009 amounted to more than EUR 1.3 billion.

-At the second London Conference, on 28 January 2010, the international community and the Afghan government agreed on binding targets for progress in the areas of development, good governance and security.
-The long-term goal is to continue gradually transferring responsibility for their country’s fate to the Afghans themselves.
+At the second London Conference, held in January 2010, the international community and the Afghan government agreed on binding targets for progress in the areas of development, good governance and security.

-On 20 July 2010, the Afghan government and the international community reaffirmed and concretized their commitments at a further international conference in Kabul – the first Afghanistan conference to be held in the country.
+In July 2010, the Afghan government and the international community reaffirmed and concretised their commitments at the first Afghanistan conference to be held on Afghan soil.
 Agreement was reached on a process for the gradual transfer of responsibility for security to the Afghan security forces.
 The conference also welcomed an Afghan government programme for reconciliation with opposition forces and reintegration of combatants into society.
-Beginning in 2010, the Federal Foreign Office is providing EUR 50 million in funding over a period of five years to support this reintegration process.

-The countries participating in the Istanbul Process are Afghanistan, its neighbours China, Iran, Pakistan, Tajikistan, Turkmenistan and Uzbekistan, as well as Azerbaijan, India, Kazakhstan, Kyrgyzstan, Russia, Saudi Arabia, Turkey and the United Arab Emirates.
-Also involved are regional and international organizations, including the EU, NATO and the United Nations, as well as the following countries with observer status: Australia, Canada, Denmark, Egypt, Finland, France, Germany, Italy, Japan, Norway, Spain, Sweden, the United Kingdom and the United States.
+The countries participating in the Istanbul Process, which was named after the conference, are Afghanistan, its neighbours China, Iran, Pakistan, Tajikistan and Turkmenistan, as well as Azerbaijan, India, Kazakhstan, Kyrgyzstan, Russia, Saudi Arabia, Turkey and the United Arab Emirates.
+Also involved are regional and international organisations, including the EU, NATO and the United Nations, as well as the following countries with observer status: Australia, Canada, Denmark, Egypt, Finland, France, Germany, Iraq, Italy, Japan, Latvia, Norway, Poland, Spain, Sweden, the United Kingdom and the United States.

-On 5 December 2011, ten years after the first Petersberg Conference, Germany hosted an International Afghanistan Conference in Bonn at the request of Afghan President Karzai.
+On 5 December 2011, ten years after the first Petersberg Conference, Germany hosted another International Afghanistan Conference in Bonn at the request of the Afghan President.
 Preparations for the conference were made by the International Contact Group on Afghanistan in close coordination with the Afghan government, with Germany taking the lead.

 Afghanistan Conferences in 2012